Digital transformation in industrial engineering - future-oriented further development of the degree program.

 In order to precisely meet the goals and needs of the target groups, personas of future graduates were developed.
 The fictional characters Lisa and Lars are representative of the specializations with the working titles Process Development and Product Development.
 In the further course of the workshop, these specializations were developed in detail with qualification frameworks, career goals and competence requirements.

-In summary, this example shows that the further development of study programs can function very effectively and efficiently across disciplines.
+In summary, this example shows that interdisciplinary course development can work very effectively and efficiently.
 At the end of the workshop, the protagonists succeeded in drawing a future picture of the interdisciplinary industrial engineering degree program at our university.
 The task now is to set the right course in order to provide not only the fictional protagonists Lisa and Lars, but also our students with the necessary know-how to be even better equipped for the diverse professional and social challenges of the future.

 Acknowledgements